scaliaven/Durf_2023/README.md

 # Important

 My work here is only part of the project of my team.
 This work is still incomplete and is only for the use of my research group.
 I would try to make the code more complete and write a better readme before September.
-Sorry for the inconvenience if you are just someone who is very interested on my work.
+Sorry for the inconvenience if you are just someone very interested in my work.

-I did some modifications of the original code of facebook's [Pyslowfast](https://github.com/facebookresearch/SlowFast).
-For any problem you encountered in the process of setting environment and running the demo, you can find the solutions in stack overflow, chatGPT, the issue section of [Pyslowfast](https://github.com/facebookresearch/SlowFast),etc..
+I modified the original code of Facebook's [Pyslowfast](https://github.com/facebookresearch/SlowFast).
+For any problem you encountered in the process of setting environment and running the demo, you can find the solutions in stack overflow, chatGPT, the issue section of [Pyslowfast](https://github.com/facebookresearch/SlowFast), etc..
-This code is specific on the Demo of Slowfast, the Kinetics dataset in particular.
+This code is specific to the Demo of Slowfast, the Kinetics dataset in particular.
 For convenience, I uploaded all the code including the original README underneath.